 Shari'ah (Islamic law, based on the Qur'an and the practice of the Prophet) states that fasting during Ramadan is only obligatory from the age of puberty.
 It is natural, however, that Muslim children will wish to emulate their elders and so, from an early age, Muslim children will often fast for one, two or more days during Ramadan.
 They will be proud of this and their elders will express pleasure.
 A competitive spirit will often develop between children in that they will compare the number of days on which they have fasted with others, and this is something that elders will educate them against.
 The level of observance among children, of course, will depend upon the particular individual, family or community.
-But most Muslim parents would not wish their children at primary school to be fasting on school days, but rather make this an activity that they do at the weekends at home, when they can rest or sleep in the afternoons of the fasting days and have the experience of community as they fast as a family together.
+Muslim parents are very mindful about the impact of fasting on younger children and would normally encourage weekend fasting at home, when they can rest and perform prayers with their wider family.

-What is the responsibility of a school if a child becomes ill or suffers as a result of fasting while at school?
+What is the responsibility of a school if a pupil becomes ill or suffers as a result of fasting while at school?

 The responsibility which a school should exercise towards fasting pupils is no different to that applying to any pupil in the school.
 A school will obviously want to be sensitive towards pupils who are fasting, but Muslim scriptures are clear that if you are not able to operate normally (at school or work), you are not well enough or old enough to be fasting.
-Fasting is something that no-one should really know about.
+Fasting is something that no-one should really know about - it should not affect your normal daily life.

 Given that the obligation to fast does not override health considerations, a pupil who faints can be offered water if judged appropriate by a suitably qualified first-aider or if the pupil requests it.
-In the same way if a child can not concentrate or becomes listless at school, a drink and food should be given.
-If the child does not want to take water or food, the school should contact home, so that parents can explain that the fast days still counts even if child eats and drinks when not 100% or well.
-A Muslim pupil might need to be reassured that this is the case.
+In the same way if a pupil cannot concentrate or becomes listless at school, a drink and food should be given.
+Before any fasting starts the school should ask parents to take responsibility to inform school if the child is fasting and school can use that opportunity to inform parent that they will take actions if child is unwell, lethargic etc. If the intention is to fast, even if it is broken then the day still starts and a Muslim pupil might need to be reassured that this is the case.